ResearchComputing/Documentation/docs/programming/MPI-Fortran.md

 program running.
-We will begin by creating three integer variables, `process_Rank` , `size_Of_Cluster` , and `ierror` to store an identifier for each of the parallel processes, store the number of processes running in the cluster, and handle error codes respectively.
-We will also implement the `MPI_Init` function which will initialize the mpi communicator:
+We will begin by creating three integer variables, `process_Rank` , `size_Of_Cluster` , and `ierror` to store an identifier for each of the parallel processes, store the number of processes running in the cluster, and handle error codes, respectively.
+We will also implement the `MPI_Init` function which will initialize the MPI communicator:

 ```fortran
 PROGRAM hello_world_mpi